aeren108/sync_notes/README.md

 # Synchronous Sticky Notes
 ***
 Sync Notes is an application that allows you to synchronise sticky notes between android and desktop.
-This is the desktop application.
 Inspired from Microsoft Sticky Notes.
+This is the desktop app written in Java and made with JavaFX.

 ## Screenshots
 <img src="screenshots/sync-notes-05.png" alt="Three Colored Theme"/>